NathanBurgessDev/tabletop-war-game-helper/Dissertation/diss.typ

   grid(
     columns: 2,
     image("images/trackingWithModels.png",width:95%),
-    image("images/trackingCornersGameBoard.png",width:95%),
+    image("images/tracingWithModelsBoard.png",width:95%),
   ),
     caption: ([Tracking with models present.])
   )<evaluation-tracking-models>
-)

 In @evaluation-tracking-models the system correctly identified the red team model but failed to identify the blue team model.
 The tracking system determined that the blue team model was ID: 0 or ID: 4.This is likely due to the blue team model being partially cropped out of the image and containing black on the model.
 As a result when checking for the binary parts of the model are interfering.

-However as seen in @five-frames the system was able to eventually identify the blue team model.
+However, as seen in @five-frames the system was able to eventually identify the blue team model.
 This presents a limitation of the current system.
 As the system does not have a confidence value for the identification, it will simply return any valid identification it can find.
 This will result in problems when more models are present as the system will be likely to move a model into another when mis-identifications are present.
 A potential fix for this would be to utilise a system using hemming distance to better identify models with partial data.
-This will be expanded upon in Section 8.2: Future Work and Reflections.
-A bandaid fix was applied that would prevent the system from placing a model in the same position as a model that was already present.
-Whilst this isn't a particularly robust solution it does prevent the system from placing two models in the same position.
+This will be expanded upon in Section 8.2.
+A temporary fix was applied that would prevent the system from placing a model in the same position as a model that was already present.
+Whilst this isn't a particularly robust solution, it does prevent the system from placing two models in the same position.

 // or to implement a "smart" method based on the previous game state.
 This method would exploit the fact that only one model can move at a time and that the system can compare the current game state to the previous game state to determine which model has moved.
 This could utilise image segmentation to remove the terrain and gameboard from the previous image and then compare the remaining data with the current image to help determine which model has moved.
 This would still require an tag based system to assist but would be a more robust solution.

 #figure(
   image("images/trackingWithModelsFrameFive.png",width:60%),
     caption: ([The same setup as @evaluation-tracking-models but 5 frames later]) ) <five-frames>

+#pagebreak()
+=== Multiple Tag Tracking

+#figure(
+  grid(
+  columns: 2,
+  image("images/sixModelTest.png",width:95%),
+  image("images/sixModelScreen.png",width:95%),
+),
+  caption: ([The game board with 6 models present.])
+)<six-real>

+#figure(
+  image("images/sixModelScreenOverlay.png",width: 60%),
+  caption: ([The images if @six-terrain overlaid on eachother]) )<six-real-overlay>

+As seen in @six-real-overlay, the system was able to track all six models present.
+The system is able to track multiple tags, with the correct identification, at the same time with high levels of accuracy.
+Although, it would appear that as the tags move further up, the accuracy dwindles slightly, this can be seen in "Nine Team One" in @six-real-overlay.

+=== Tracking With Terrain

+#figure(
+  grid(
+    columns: 2,
+     image("images/sixModelTerrain.png",width: 95%),
+    image("images/sixModelTerrainBoard.png",width: 95%),
+  ),
+  caption: ([The game board with 6 models and terrain present.])
+) <six-terrain>

+#figure(
+  image("images/sixModelTerrainOverlay.png",width: 60%),
+  caption: ([The images if @six-terrain overlaid on eachother]) )<six-terrain-overlay>

+As seen in @six-terrain-overlay, the system is able to track both models and terrain simultaneously.
+However, the terrain appears to be slightly tilted to the right.
+This is likely due to the position of the aruco tag on the terrain being slightly offset.
+As well as this, you can see that the top left corner of the aruco tag and the top left hand corner of the terrain pillar are not well lined up.
+This will contribute to the mis-positioning of the terrain.
+Although in relation to the models and the center of the board, the terrain is in a good position.

+#figure(
+  image("images/terrainObscured.png",width: 60%),
+  caption: ([The game board with a model obscured by terrain.])
+) <terrain-obscured>

+#figure(
+  image("images/terrainObscuredBoard.png",width: 60%),
+  caption: ([The digital game board with a model obscured by terrain.])
+) <terrain-obscured-board>

+In @terrain-obscured-board the system was unable to find the obscured model.
+The use of black terrain is likely causing the system to find 0s in the binary encoding, making identification difficult when combined with the blocking of the starting bits.
+However, as seen in @terrain-obscured-roated when rotating the model the system is able to find a correct identification.

+#figure(
+  image("images/terrainObscuredRotated.png",width: 60%),
+  caption: ([The digital game board after the model was rotated.])
+) <terrain-obscured-roated>

+Another problem is present which is visible in @terrain-obscured-roated.
+The roll of the terrain is not being accounted for, resulting in an incorrect positioning.
+A potential fix for this will be discussed in section 8.2.

+#figure(
+  image("images/terrainProblem.png",width:60%),
+  caption: ([ @terrain-obscured overlayed with @terrain-obscured-board ]) )

+=== Summary

+Some testing was done to compare the usefullness of the visualisation of the gameboard This involved playing a solo round of kill team with the system with four operatives.
+Overall, the system was able to track and identify minitaures to a satisfactory level.
+There were a few times where the system would take a while to find a model but this was usually fixable with some rotating and slight shifting.
+However, terrain ended up being problematic.
+The system could get the rough area of terrain but struggled to get the exact position, combined with the terrain shifting slightly whilst stationary, this made the experience less enjoyable.
+The terrain shifting is likely caused by a lack of distance checking when updating terrain.
+Whilst the terrain rotation must be greater than a constant value to be updated, this was overlooked for the position.
+Some different approaches to remedy this will be discussed in section 8.2.

+The line of sight visualisation was satisfactory, displaying in cover or obscured to a degree that appeared realistic.

 = Summary and Reflections